 Comprehension (both listening and reading) allows pupils to summarise, infer, deduct and retrieve effectively.
 Comprehension is an active process that requires an intentional and thoughtful interaction between the reader and the text.

-Learners at Barlow Hall Primary are supported to ensure they have the problem solving skills required to work strategically when reading.
-They are taught to read using a range of reading resources, including (but not consisting entirely of) some phonetically decode-able books in addition to a wide range of texts from various publishers.
+reading using a range of reading resources, including (but not consisting entirely of) some phonetically decode-able books in addition to a wide range of texts from various publishers.
 This is facilitated to allow exposure to a range of language structures.